Panic is defined as an overwhelming sense of fear, where both body and mind become alert, over-sensitive and under the scrutiny of pressure.

 The aim of panic disorder treatment will be to ease your symptoms, reduce the ongoing fear of panic and its unpredictable effects, and also reduce the need for unhealthy coping strategies.

-In many cases, panic attacks themselves are manageable, yet clients will cope through substance abuse, making recovery that much harder.
+In many cases, panic attacks themselves are manageable, yet clients will cope with substance abuse, making recovery that much harder.
 Instead of leaning on unhealthy habits, treatment can alleviate initial symptoms of panic, helping you maintain a quality life.

-Panic disorder treatment here at Nova Recovery
+Panic disorder treatment here at Nova Recovery Scotland

 Right now, a previous traumatic encounter may be haunting you through ongoing fear or panic.
 It’s understandable why.
 However, to lead a quality life, it’s important to understand why trauma has been experienced, overcome it, and look to lead a life controlled by positive emotions, rather than negative.